-- 1. After crippled trees are removed, thin according to the tops leaving just sufficient space around each top so that it will have room in which to develop. - 2.
-Save all sound wood 1.5" in diameter and over.
-Cut this into 4 or 8 foot lengths, and stack in uniform cords or half cords. - 3.
+- After crippled trees are removed, thin according to the tops, leaving just sufficient space around each top so that it will have room in which to develop. - Save all sound wood 1.5 inches in diameter and over.
+Cut this into 4 or 8-foot lengths, and stack in uniform cords or half cords. - 3.
 Cut all small brush low and spread flat on ground. - 4.
-Cut all stumps low, smooth, and sloping. - 5.
-Prune off side limbs on standing trees to a reasonable height.
+Cut all stumps low, smooth, and sloping. - Prune off side limbs on standing trees to a reasonable height.
 Keep a complete record of your work.
 Write a story covering details of your work and its value as a farm practice.

-RECORD UL JUJI UN J Work Done Species:\\\\\ Area in demonstration:\\\\\acres.
-Age of trees:\\\\\yrs.
-Number of trees left on plot:\\\\\.
-Financial Statement No. cords cut:\\\\\.
-Value per cord: \$\\\\\.
-Total value: \$\\\\\.
-Hours required:\\\\\.
-Cost per hour: \$\\\\\.
-Total cost: \$\\\\\.
-Return per cord: \$\\\\\, Total net return: \\\\\,
+RECORD

+Work Done

+Species: Area in demonstration: acres

+Age of trees: Age of trees: yrs.
+Number of trees left on plot:

+Financial Statement

+No. cords cut: Value per cord: \$ Total value: \$

+Cost per hour: \$ Total cost: \$

+Total net return: \$